Bubbles and Balloons

 |Running times||1-4 hours|

-For your Science Made Simple show day, can have up to three performances of the show for £575+VAT, exclusive of travel.
+For your Science Made Simple show day, you can have up to three performances of the show for £590+VAT, exclusive of travel.